Georges034302/Advanced-Cloud-Computing-with-AWS/session11/lab_11_c_translate-multi-language.md

 echo ""
-echo "Sample languages shown (75+ total supported)" echo "✅ Use 'aws translate list-languages' to see all"
+echo "Sample languages shown (75+ total supported)" echo "Use 'aws translate list-languages' to see all supported languages"
 ```

 ---